Rose Medical Center

 Rose Medical Center is a part of HCA Healthcare's HealthONE network.
-With thousands of babies born each year, Rose is colloquially known as Denver's "Baby Hospital."
-It also provides comprehensive women's care, orthopedics and total joint replacement, heart and vascular care, weight-loss treatment, cancer care, surgical services, internal medicine and emergency care.
-Ryan Tobin is the President and Chief Executive Officer.
+It is colloquially known as Denver's "Baby Hospital," but also provides comprehensive women's care, orthopedics and total joint replacement, heart and vascular care, weight-loss treatment, cancer care, surgical services, internal medicine and emergency care.
 An acute care hospital with 422 licensed beds, Rose cares for more than 160,000 patients annually with a team of 1,300 full-time employees, 100 volunteers and more than 1,200 physicians.
+The medical center is a Level IV trauma center.
+Casey Guber is the President and chief executive officer.

 Rose Medical Center was founded in 1945 by a group of Jewish community leaders who wanted to create a hospital that was free of discrimination.
 Following a national fundraising campaign, the new hospital was named in honor of Denver prominent figure Major General Maurice Rose, one of the highest-ranking members of the military to die in the field of combat.
-The cornerstone of the main building of the hospital was laid by General Dwight D. Eisenhower on August 31, 1948 and General Rose Memorial Hospital opened for patients in March 1949.
-Rose was the first hospital to credential the first African American physician in the state of Colorado.
+The cornerstone of the main building of the hospital was laid by General Dwight D. Eisenhower on August 31, 1948, and General Rose Memorial Hospital opened for patients in March 1949.
+Rose gave credentials to the first African American physician in the state of Colorado.

 Awards and recognition

 In 2017, Rose Medical Center became a Magnet® designated hospital.
 The Magnet program designates organizations worldwide where nursing leaders successfully align their nursing strategic goals to improve the organization's patient outcomes.
 Rose has been recognized 12 times as one of the nation's 100 Top Hospitals® by IBM Watson Health and has earned the Healthgrades 2019 Patient Safety Excellence Award™ and the Healthgrades 2019 Outstanding Patient Experience Award™ for five years running.
 Rose is among the top 2% of eligible hospitals in the nation to receive both awards.
 Rose also has earned Straight As from the Leapfrog Group recognizing patient safety since the program began –an achievement earned by less than 1% of hospitals surveyed nationwide.
-U.S. News & World Report ranked Rose #4 in Colorado and Denver Metro for Best Hospital and as ‘High Performing’ in Seven Adult Procedures and Conditions for 2018-19.
+U.S. News & World Report ranked Rose #4 in Colorado and Denver Metro for Best Hospital and as ‘High Performing’ in Seven Adult Procedures and Conditions for 2018–19.
 Its employees have named Rose a Denver Post Top Workplace each year from 2014–present.

+Medical programs

 Bariatrics

-Rose Medical Center has one of the most experienced bariatric surgery programs in the U.S., combining clinical excellence with educational programs to give each patient the best possible outcome after his or her bariatric surgery.
+Rose Medical Center has an extensive bariatric surgery program, combining clinical excellence with educational efforts.
 The program is a Bariatric Center of Excellence, as designated by the American Society for Metabolic and Bariatric Surgery.